FAQ – Frequently Asked Questions

 Do you have snack time?

-We have no special time set aside for snack but, your son may bring a snack and eat it at anytime.
+We have no special time set aside for snack but, your camper may bring a snack and eat it at anytime or during den time.
 Please pack it separately from lunch.

 If I volunteer can I bring my other children?